indigo-dc/cloud-bdii-provider/README.md

   --on-rpcxml-endpoint <rpc-xml-endpoint>
 ```

-Use ```cloud-info-provider-indigo-service --help``` to see the list of available options.

-**Test the generation of the output before importing the provider output to the CMDB!**

 ## Running the provider in a cloud resource middleware

 This is the normal deployment mode for the cloud provider.
 It should be installed